Preparing for Birth During COVID-19 – Podcast Ep 31 - Baby Chick

 Share

 Are you currently pregnant and approaching your due date?
-We know that the current Coronavirus pandemic has left many expecting mothers worried about what to expect during their labor and delivery and how to protect themselves and their babies.
+The current Coronavirus pandemic has left many expecting mothers worried about what to expect during labor and delivery and how to protect themselves and their babies.
 Many clients have come to us for reassurance and guidance, so we are here to share everything you need to know about preparing for your baby’s birth during COVID-19.

 How to Prepare for Birth During the COVID-19 Pandemic